qrst07/cloudmc-standard-kb/en/gcp-compute-service/gcp-working-with-disks.md

 ---

 A **disk** is storage that is presented to an instance as a block device, which can then be mounted and used.
-All instances have a boot disk, which can be resized but which cannot be deleted nor detached from its instance.
+All instances have a boot disk, which can be resized but which cannot detached from its instance.
 Additional disks can be created, resized, attached or detached, and deleted.

 To create, modify, or delete a disk, an account with the *User* role must be a member of the environment which contains the instance, and also have the *Editor* or *Owner* environment role assigned.
 An account with the *Administrator* role or higher may create, modify, or delete disks in an environment.